gfjreg/CommonCrawl/readme.md

 Dependancies
 --------------
 Boto
 Fabric

-Google Python App Engine SDK
+Google App Engine (optional)

 Documentation
 ------------

-requirements.txt : required python modules

 Folders

 AWS : Application code to be run on AWS-EC2

-GAE : App engine viewer for results

 libs: Python library for accessing CommonCrawl 2013 data
+GAE: (optional) A Google App Engine app that lists contents of the bucket.

 AWS credentials
 ----------------

-AWS credentials should be stored in
+AWS credentials should be stored in /etc/boto.cfg